Rafael000000/ansible-testing/Ansible-notes/Getting-started-with-Ansible/cleaner-playbook.md

 Here ^ I merged the apt lines together.
 Where at first I had 3 apt blocks, 1 for update_cache and 2 for installing packages, I now have one block that does all of it.
 This is possible because all of the options (name & update_cache) are available in the 'apt' module.
-Therefor as long as the string that is part of a module is located in the block of the correct module, eg. update_cache is located in the apt block (with right indentation), the block will recognize it as an option.
+Therefor as long as the string that is part of a module is located in the block of the correct module, e.g. update_cache is located in the apt block (with right indentation), the block will recognize it as an option.

 ```yaml
 File name: cleaner-playbook-part-2.yml